 BE@RBRICKs are a form of collectible toy that resemble a cross between LEGO and well, a bear.
 These block-style figurines boast teddy bear-style heads that have become an integral pillar of the collectible toy scene.
 In fact, it wouldn’t be so far-fetched to say that it almost single-handedly carved out the fad of toy collecting in modern times, treading the very fine line between toy and art.
 Since its inception, BE@RBRICKs have become one of the most recognizable characters in the world, and some of the most sought after.

 While regular toy figurines are normally reserved for kids, these bear-like objects have spoken to a more sophisticated crowd.
-Having been known to sell for hundreds of thousands of dollars on resell markets (the most expensive one sold for close to $200,000 USD), BE@RBRICKs are anything but juvenile.
+Having been known to sell for hundreds of thousands of dollars on resell markets (a 2008 Yue Minjun “Qiu Tu” 1000% model went for close to $200,000 USD at auction, making it the most expensive BE@RBRICK ever sold), BE@RBRICKs are anything but juvenile.

-With anything is a collector’s item, there’s a bit of a learning curve getting in.
+With any collector’s item, there’s a bit of a learning curve getting in.
 Let us teach you the basics.

 With the first BE@RBRICK dubbed the 100%, all following sizes also follow the same system.
 Generally, BE@RBRICKS range between 50% to 1000%.
 Aside from these standard sizes, there have been some collections that featured BE@RBRICKS of different shapes and sizes — these fall under the “OTHER” category.